 For management purposes, the Group operates only one reportable segment which is manufacture and sales of aluminum products.
 The Group conducts its principal operation in the PRC (including Hong Kong) and Indonesia.
-Management monitors the operating results of its business unit for the purpose of making decisions about resources allocation and performance assessment.
+Management monitors the operating results of its business unit as a whole for the purpose of making decisions about resources allocation and performance assessment.

-Geographic information
+Geographical information